leekillough/rev/README.md

 ## Vector ISA Support
 - Initial Vector Register File (including Vector CSRs), Instruction Decoder, and Instruction Function Table in place
-- 80 Instructions (out of a lot!) coded.
+- 80 Instructions (out of a lot!) coded with vector mask support.
 Many tested.
+- TODO [H] touch remaining categories of instructions so we understand all special cases.
+- TODO [H] non-zero starting elements, AVLs that are non multiple of vlen/sew
+- TODO [L] tail/mask agnostioc/unagnostic
+- TODO [L] memory alignment and consistency checks

 ## Timing
-- Basic infrasture for the  CPU core to issue instructions to the coprocessor instruction queuem is in place.
+- Basic infrasture for the  CPU core to issue instructions to the coprocessor instruction queue is in place.
 However, instruction execution occurs in 0 cycles with the hand of the almighty reaching back into the core register file.
 - TODO [M] Capture instruction input scalars with instruction in queue and remove pointer to core register file in execution functions.
 - TODO [M] MemHierarchy Support
     - Provide vector register scoreboard (whole register) and completion function to clear scoreboard